SesanDaniel/monty/README.md

 # Compilation
   All files were compiled on Ubuntu 14.04 LTS.\
  `All programs and functions were compiled with gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic`.
+# Styling
+  All files have been written in the Betty Style.
+# Authors
+  Obisesan Daniel Seyi\
+  obisesan.seyid@gmail.com